-Any sanction may carry additional conditions as deemed necessary by the Campus Judicial Board.
-Decisions rendered by the Campus Judicial Board against an organization may be appealed as provided for in the Code of Conduct.
+Any sanction may carry additional conditions as deemed necessary by the Vice Provost and Dean of Students, or designee,.
+Decisions rendered by the Vice Provost and Dean of Students, or designee, against an organization may be appealed as provided for in the Code of Conduct.

 Student organizations may have recognition revoked for failure to pay any debt due and owing to Illinois Tech.
 Organizations are responsible to reimburse Illinois Tech for any negative balances in organization accounts held by Illinois Tech.
 Additional financial repercussions may apply to student organizations that do not fulfill financial expectations as communicated by the Office of Campus Life each year.